openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/segmentalSubdivisionOfHindbrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Segmental subdivision of hindbrain' is a segmental subdivision of nervous system.
-It is part of the hindbrain.
+   :definition: Is a segmental subdivision of nervous system.
+Is part of the hindbrain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004733) ('is_a' and 'relationship')]
+   :description: An organ subunit that is part of a hindbrain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004733)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0729200
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004733#segmental-subdivision-of-hindbrain
    :name: segmental subdivision of hindbrain